pfeilbr/brianpfeil.com/content/post/aws-services/index.md

 * like Jenkins, Travis, CircleCI
 * concepts - build project - environment (linux/windows, container image to use, etc.),
 * [`buildspec.yml`](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) - phases, env vars, artifacts
+* can be used to run ad-hoc workloads over lambda when need to run longer than 15 min

 ### CodeDeploy